 The implications of such powerful and sophisticated attacks may feel overwhelming, but organizations are not helpless.
 Automation is available to both sides, and organizations can use automation and AI to anticipate and mitigate these advanced threats.
 As the number of evasive techniques multiply and the time windows for prevention, detection, and remediation continue to shrink, an automated response is essential.
 Organizations require a security platform where traditionally discrete security element can communicate with each other in real time.
 AI-powered communications and collaboration will enable the discovery of even the most advanced threats, dynamically deliver a proactive response to suspicious behavior, and even begin to anticipate attacks.

 This is a vital first step toward addressing today’s evolving threat environment and lays the fundamental foundation to protect against the threats of tomorrow.
-It enables actionable threat intelligence to be shared at speed and scale, shrinks the necessary windows of detection, is able to trace and intervene against attack workflows that move between network ecosystems, and provides the automated remediation required for today’s multi-vector exploits.
+It enables actionable threat intelligence to be shared at speed and scale, shrinks the necessary windows of detection, is able to trace and intervene against attack workflows that move between network ecosystems, and provides the automated remediation required for today’s multi-vector exploits, including zero-day attacks.